 Gran Canaria is the second most popular of the Canaries although some would argue this.
-This island welcomes over 3 million visitors each year.
+This pretty location welcomes over 3 million visitors each year which makes it one of leading Spanish Islands to spend your holiday.
 The name of this island translates to “Great Island of Dogs”.
 This name comes from the huge Canaria Mastiff breed of dog.

 Gran Canaria has a population of 850,000 inhabitants, only Tenerife is larger than this.

 Close to 400,000 or 45% of all inhabitants live in Las Palmas de Gran Canaria.
 Las Palmas is the capital city of this island and joint capital of the Canary Islands.

 This island is particularly popular with Spaniards and northern Europeans.
 The Brits, Irish and Scandinavians all flock here for the super climate.
 Gran Canaria is well known for being a leading warm weather European destination during winter, especially early in the year.

 What To See & Do In Gran Canaria

 Below are many of the best attractions and things to do in Gran Canaria to keep you busy when you visit.